 Exercising options early could also enable founders and early employees to become eligible for the Qualified Small Business Exemption.
 More on this below.
 This exemption enables those who meet certain requirements, such as holding the stock for five years, to avoid federal taxes on up to $10 million in capital gains taxes.

-Types of shares to offer: ISOs, NSOs, RSUs
+Types of shares to offer: ISOs, NSOs, RSAs, RSUs

 Startups must determine how best to issue stock shares to employees.

-ISOs, however, are subject to extensive restrictions on who they can be issued to; whether they are transferable; and how much stock can be exercised.
+ISOs are different from RSAs and RSUs.
+This type of stock option is only taxed upon the sale of the stock, and the valuation requirements are less stringent.
+However, ISOs are subject to extensive restrictions on who they can be issued to, whether they are transferable, and how much stock can be exercised.
 ISOs can only be issued to employees, and the company issuing the ISO cannot take a tax deduction.

 Employees, even though you may not have full control over structural company decisions that were made before you joined, there are a few things you can still do as an individual share/option-holder right when you join the company.